Come with Me (Koda Kumi song)

-"Come with Me" (stylized in all caps) is R&B-turned-pop singer-songwriter Kumi Koda's eighth domestic solo single.
+"Come with Me" (stylized in all caps) is Japanese singer-songwriter Koda Kumi's eighth domestic solo single.
 The single charted at No. 14 on Oricon and stayed on the charts for nine weeks.

 Information

 Come with Me is Japanese artist Koda Kumi's eighth domestic solo single and ranked No. 14 on the weekly Oricon Singles Charts, failing to perform as well as her previous single, real Emotion/1000 no Kotoba.
 The single charted for nine weeks.
 Due to the low ranking, Kumi said that she felt she was unable to perform a hit song without a famous name attached.

 The b-sides on the single were English versions of "real Emotion" and "1000 no Kotoba."
 These versions were not the ones that were included in the North American and European releases of the Final Fantasy X-2 video game, however; the English versions found in the game were sung by Jade Villalon from the group Sweetbox.
 The lyrics in Kumi's original versions differ slightly from those used for Jade's version.

 The single was also released as a 12" vinyl with the title track and remixes of "real Emotion" and "1000 no Kotoba."